 Students needing to obtain an official transcript must complete a transcript release form.
-This form is available on the school website and in the Guidance Office.
+This form is available on the school website and in the Guidance Office at the High School.
 Please allow at least 2 weeks for processing.
 If a transcript is to be mailed, the student should allow additional time for mailing.